sammuelyee/docs/tips-and-tricks.md

 #### Working with strings

 Strings can be very useful for categorizing, grouping, or excluding data from your SQL queries.
 The string columns in CartoDB are case-sensitive, meaning you can use them for precision queries.
 There are also ways to query them for less precise comparisons of data.
-See the following for an example of non-case-sensitive matching to only part of a string field.
+See the following for an example of non-case-sensitive matching to part of a string field.

 If you are editing your datasets string column by deleting text from one of its fields, the field will stay blank instead of becoming “null”.
 To make it "null", you can apply an SQL query for the value that you are replacing.